|

 council cottages and bungalows.
 Behind this holding

-was another cottage occupied by William (Billy) Warne a
+was another cottage occupied by William (Billy) Warne

 hurdle maker.
 Down